caspark/slowrush-aseprite-extensions/README.md

 # Aseprite Extensions

-A collection of extensions for Aseprite to enhance my pixel art workflow.
+A collection of extensions for Aseprite to enhance my pixel art workflow, used for [my games](https://slowrush.dev) (who am I kidding?
+I only have the one).

 To build all extensions, run `./build-all.sh`; extensions will be output to `target/`, and they can be installed into Aseprite via `Edit >> Preferences >> Extensions >> Add Extension`.